beingRealFrank/website/_posts/2026-02-07-how-i-got-better.md

 categories: Useful
 ---

 I’ve struggled with my mental health, but the last year has been different.
 I finally started feeling like myself again.
-I wasn’t broken or sick, but I’m a better person than I was.
+I wasn’t broken or sick, but I’m a better person now.

 I’m sharing this because a few things really helped me.
 They won’t land for everyone, but they were huge for me and if they help someone, I’ll be happy.